dev-boffin-io/llama-forge/README.md

 ## Overview

 llama-forge combines the full power of the llama.cpp inference engine with a user-friendly graphical interface.
-No command-line knowledge required to run, quantize, or convert GGUF models.
+No command-line knowledge required to run, quantize, serve, or convert GGUF models.
 Designed for developers and power users who want a local, private, and efficient LLM workflow.

 ---